stevencharleshuang/dom-cash-register-lab/README.md

 ## Bonus 2

 What are these prices for?
 What did you buy?
-Can you add itemizations for each purchase?
+**Let's add itemizations for each purchase!**

 1. Each purchase should have a description on the left side of each price.
 (The extra `<td>` is already provided for you.)
     1. Does the new description text need to be styled to fit so it aligns left?